MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 ## Anonymous user authentication flow

-Anonymous users can't be authenticated through Azure Active Directory (Azure AD) authentication or `getAuthToken` from the client SDK as they aren't Azure AD accounts.
+Anonymous users can't be authenticated through Azure AD authentication or `getAuthToken` from the client SDK as they aren't Azure AD accounts.
 If you need to authenticate anonymous users, your app must identify anonymous users and provide an alternative authentication experience in the meetings.
 You can determine if a user is anonymous by validating [user's context](#in-meeting-getcontext-from-teams-client-library).

 ## Admin setting for anonymous user app interaction